Disk-kun

 Windows 2000

 All of those games were never made for the Famicom.
-The developers hacked other console's games, including 16-bit Super Famicom games, and tailored them to work on the 8-bit Famicom.
-They're exceptionally rare; some of them have variations by similar titles.
-You'd make me jealous if you owned any of those.
-There are probably more 16-bit hacks out there, or other unique hacks, that I haven't heard about.
-One dude told me about a hack of Street Fighter II where you get to fight as the Playboy Bunny.
-I've heard of Teletubbies being hacked in place of Mario.
-You just never know what you'll find.
+The developers hacked other console’s games, including 16-bit Super Famicom games, and tailored them to work on the 8-bit Famicom.
+They’re exceptionally rare, for the most part; some of them have hacks by similar titles.
+There are more 16-bit hacks out there, or other unique hacks, not in that short list.
+For instance, there’s a version of Street Fighter where you get to fight as the Playboy Bunny, and there’s a game where the Teletubbies are hacked in place of Mario.
+You just never know what you’ll find.

 Some pirates were made for the Famicom Disk System and then ported by a pirate maker to cart.
 Those are hard to find, too, but you can find them if you try.
 For example, Doki Doki Panic was ported to cart.
 Others, like Recca, were made as carts but had a limited release, so finding a pirated version of it is like finding Famicom pirate gold.